coder/docs/guides/workspaces.md

 dependencies, and tooling installed, and it is the one place you'd go to work on your projects.

-Upsides:
+Benefits:

-- Ease of management due to the smaller number of workspaces
+- Fewer workspaces to manage
 - No need to switch between workspaces for different projects

-Downsides:
+Limitations:

 - The size of the workspace can grow quite large
 - The image supporting such a workspace can become complex